crywolfe/block-one-app/README.md

 The three most significant issues I ran into were:
   1. Using an api that returned the EOS blockchain data in a stable, consistent manner.
 I found one but it took some time.
   2. I was looking for where the Mustache values would be stored in the blockchain objects but was unable to find them.
 So, I hardcoded them instead and notated that in a code comment.
 Once that data is found, I would remove the static hard coded values and replace them dynamically with data from the chain.
-  3. Understanding the data structure of some of the EOS blockchain objects.
+  3. Understanding the data model of some of the EOS blockchain objects.
 Specifically, the transactions array object contained a trx object which contained more transactions which contained actions and then accounts.
 That was a bit confusing.
 There were transactions which contained trxs which contained more transactions which contained the ricardian contracts text.

         Since each transaction had multiple ricardian contracts, I wasn't sure how best to display all them, so I simply displayed the first one contained in the transaction.

-Typically, if I was in a development and production environment, I would seek input from individuals in the organization who either developed the data structure or someone with more knowledge about using the specific data structure, so that I could ask about the intended use and UI expectation.
+Typically, if I was in a development and production environment, I would seek input from individuals in the organization who either developed the data model or someone with more knowledge about using the specific data models, so that I could ask about the intended use and UI expectation.
 I'm not shy about asking questions, however, I didn't do that here only because I thought that was out of scope of the intention of this project.

 ## Testing